JRissanen/My-Own-Mini-Salt-Project/README.md

 `sudo systemctl restart salt-minion.service` and `sudo systemctl status salt-minion.service`.

 Then I went on to the Master-PC and checked all the minion keys with command: `sudo salt-key`. </br>
-After that I accepted the unaccpetd key from Minion-PC with the command: `sudo salt-key -A`.
+After that I accepted the unaccpeted key from Minion-PC with the command: `sudo salt-key -A`.

 Lastly it was time to check if I had set the Salt master-minion architecture properly. </br>
 I ran the commands: `sudo salt '*' cmd.run whoami` and `sudo salt '*' cmd.run whoami` as to check that the Minion-PC answered correctly when I called all minions with the Master-PC.